-Built in 2019 and 2020 for $1.77 million, Redhead is a picture of mine reclamation and repurposing in the 21st century.
+Built in phases between 2019 and 2022 for $1.77 million, Redhead is a picture of mine reclamation and repurposing in the 21st century.
 It demonstrates that mined lands can play a part in the circular economy of recycling and reuse, while contributing valuable recreation opportunities and economic diversification for one of the world’s largest mining districts.
 In 2022, it is estimated that nearly $1 million was generated for the local community in just one weekend when Redhead drew competitors from across the state to the high school mountain biking association’s championship race.

 “The interest is out there, and people are seeing that there are examples of success,” Pete said.
 “It’s catching on to the point where people are realizing that there’s a model here to use what some people might call a wasteland and turn it into something valuable.”